rajinder-yadav/tscli/README.md

 ## Creating a Project

-Start playing with the demo starter project now, the source code is under the project `src/` sub-folder.
+Start playing with the demo starter project now, the generated source code is located in the project `src/` sub-folder.

 ```sh
 cli new demo